Policies and my WorldView

 Flavored tobacco and vaping products are designed to hook kids

-I support strong rules that stop youth-targeted marketing
+I support strong regulation that stop youth-targeted marketing

 This is a public health issue, and it should be treated like one